 I earned undergraduate and M.Sc. degrees at the University of Saskatchewan, and a doctorate at Penn State.
 My scientific interests include Earth-system science, and my work has involved the use of numerical models to interpret geochemical records of ancient carbon cycles.
-I’m fascinated by complexity in natural systems in general, and starting to wonder about the intersection between natural and human-driven systems.
+I’m fascinated by complexity in natural and human-driven systems.

 As a teacher I spend a lot of time puzzling over the best way to reach my students.
 At a minimum I would like them to understand and remember some of what I’ve taught them.
 The holy grail, however, would be to have them connect with the subject manner in a way that forever alters how they view the world.
 A bit ambitious?
 That’s just how I roll.

 People who worry about this sort of thing- the hows and whys of teaching and learning- are engaged in the study of pedagogy.
 Very loosely defined, petrology is the study of rocks.
 I figure that makes my goal as a geology instructor- to imbue students with a sense of wonder at the workings of the Earth- a study in petragogy.